Space48/magento2-demo-platformsh/readme.md

 * Username: `admin`
 * Password: `Password123`

+## Creating your own Demo Store

+Platform.sh is configured to listen to this repository.
+Any branch that's pushed here will be created as an inactive environment.
+To get your own demo store:

+* Create a new branch
+* Optionally, make any code changes that you need to make
+* Push the branch to GitHub
+* Activate the environment in Platform.sh

 ## Updating Magento Version

 To update the Magento version in this repository, perform the following actions: